Attention: BA Contractors and Consultants

 Penny is the host of the BA summit each November and the Virtual Working Summit each June.
 All the Outstanding Outsiders who are members at that time will gain an upgrade to VIP attendance, receiving all the recordings so that they don’t have to listen in on the day.

-In addition, when you attend a training course put on by Making Projects Work during your membership, you’ll gain an extra month of Outstanding Outsiders for free, effectively giving you an extra discount!
+In addition, when you attend a training course put on by Making Projects Work during your membership, you’ll gain a discount equivalent to a whole month’s Outstanding Outsiders.

 Understanding your strengths will be key as you build up a plan for your business over the next five to ten years, so when you join the programme, you’ll receive a book and online assessment to do just that at the very start.